WordPress/gutenberg/docs/how-to-guides/curating-the-editor-experience/filters-and-hooks.md

 # Filters and hooks

+The Editor provides numerous filters and hooks that allow you to modify the editing experience.
+Here are a few.

 ## Server-side theme.json filters

 The theme.json file is a great way to control interface options, but it only allows for global or block-level modifications, which can be limiting in some scenarios.